 The underwriting agreement provides that the obligations of the underwriter are subject to certain conditions precedent and that the underwriter has agreed to purchase all of the Units sold under the underwriting agreement if any of the Units are purchased.
-However, the underwriter is not required to take or pay for the Units covered by the underwriter's over-allotment option described below.

 The underwriter proposes to offer to the public the Units purchased pursuant to the underwriting agreement at the public offering price per Unit on the cover page of this prospectus supplement.
 The underwriter may offer some of the Units to other securities dealers at such price less a concession of \$ per Unit.
-The underwriter may also allow, and such dealers may reallow, a concession not in excess of \$\\\\\per Unit to other dealers.
+The underwriter may also allow, and such dealers may reallow, a concession not in excess of \$ per Unit to other dealers.
 After the Units are released for sale to the public, the underwriter may change the offering price and other selling terms at various times.